-Operculated breaks where a small piece of retina is so firmly attached to the vitreous fibers that it is pulled right off, covering a small hole.
+- Operculated breaks where a small piece of the retina is so firmly attached to the vitreous fibers that it is pulled right off, covering a small hole.

-Flap tears, where a U-shaped or horseshoe tear occurs in the posterior part of the retina.
+- Flap tears, where a U-shaped or horseshoe tear occurs in the posterior part of the retina.
 This is the most likely to lead to fluid collection under the sensory layer and later to retinal detachment.
-It is often associated with local vitreous traction pulling up a flap of the retina.
+Flap tears are often associated with local vitreous traction pulling up a flap of the retina.

-Atrophic holes, which are the most common types.
-These are holes extending through the full thickness of the retina.
-It is usually round and the surrounding area may or may not be pigmented.
-It is due to poor vascular supply and in degenerative conditions of the retina such as lattice degeneration.
-Symptoms of retinal breaks
+- Atrophic holes, which are the most common types, are holes extending through the full thickness of the retina.
+These wholes are usually round, and the surrounding area may or may not be pigmented.
+Atrophic holes occur due to poor vascular supply and degenerative conditions of the retina, such as lattice degeneration.

 Diagnosis and management